zhiwenh/delib/README.md

 ## Features

 #### [Ethereum Library](#Ethereum)
-Promise based library that provides the core abstractions needed in writing code for Ethereum.
-It lets you create Ethereum accounts, write migration scripts, interact with smart contracts, and easily create tests.
+Promise based library that provides the basic but core abstractions needed for building apps with Ethereum.
+It gives you the freedom to customize your app development to fit your specific needs.
+You can create/unlock Ethereum accounts, write migration scripts, interact with smart contracts, and easily create tests.

 #### [Ethereum CLI](#CLI)
-Lets you interaction with Ethereum Solidity smart contracts.
-You can easily compile, build, deploy, execute methods, and get event logs.
+The CLI lets you can compile, build, and deploy Ethereum Solidity smart contracts.
+After they are on the blockchain you can easily execute specific contract methods and get event logs.
+The deployed contract addresses are saved and tied together with your project's delib library, so you don't need to worry about keeping a reference to it.

 #### [Geth Development Private Blockchain](#devchain)
-Allows you to create a geth development blockchain with access to the genesis file that lets you connect to other private chains.
-It creates a set amount of accounts, distributes Ether to them, auto mines for pending transactions, displays transaction information such as gas used, and gives you useful delib methods in the JavaScript console.
+Allows you to create a development private blockchain with access to the genesis file, and sets up configuration for you to connect to other private blockchains.
+The custom geth node generates a preset amount of accounts, distributes Ether to them, auto mines for pending transactions, displays transaction information such as gas used, and gives you useful methods in the JavaScript console.

 ## Requirements